mgaona90/Data-Science-Proyects/README.md

-# First Steps
+# Data Science proyects

-## Here you can find my first proyects of data science
+## Here you can find some of my proyects of data science

 ### NLP -  Topic Classification
 Using Pre-train arquitecture BERT with spanish dataset.
 Fine-tune with an specific corpus.